Import Organization

 Name: "AccessRoleExternalId"

-Guardrails will create and execute discovery controls for your AWS Organization, scanning each account, Organizational Unit, and resource under it.
+Guardrails will create and execute discovery controls for your AWS Organization, scanning each account, Organizational Unit, and resource based on your configured discovery levels.

 Navigate to the Resources tab, search for the organization name, and then select the Controls tab to check that the controls are in the OK state.